SiddharthaShandilya/silver-eureka/README.md

 # silver-eureka
+Pre Requisites:
+-->AWS Account.

+-->You may have some knowledge about basic AWS services like EC2.

+-->Networking knowledge is required

 The code will allow user to create a simple infrastructure comprsed of vpc internet gateway route ttables and others to create a simple aws cloud infrastructure we need to follow the steps mentioned below 👎